|Nutrition Facts (per serving)|

 If you are lucky enough to get fresh herring, try this recipe for smoked herring.
-This is a Native American heirloom recipe, and it will take 2 weeks, so plan accordingly.
+This is an Indigenous heirloom recipe, and it will take 2 weeks, so plan accordingly.
 Your patience and time will be rewarded with the final result.
 Other small, oily fish (rich in Omega-3 fatty acids) may be substituted for the herring.

 Do you know what herring are?
 "The New Food Lover's Companion" (Barron's Educational Series, 2013) says, herring are saltwater fish with more than 100 varieties that can be found in the cold waters of the Atlantic and Pacific oceans.
 Most herring are silvery and small (running around 1/4 to 1 pound in weight).
 Young herring are frequently labeled and sold as sardines.